-International visitor arrivals Four weeks ended 11 January 2015
+International visitor arrivals at Four weeks ended 15 February 2015

 Source: Statistics New Zealand